Bullkn0x/ransomware-file-rollback/README.md

 ## Features
 - Bulk Upload files to Box (via Box Drive and API)
 - Bulk edit file contents
 - Re-uploads files with file contents encrypted
 - Roll back files to a previous version

-## Contributing
-We welcome contributions from the community!
-If you find a bug or have an idea for a new feature, please submit an issue or open a pull request.

 ## License
 The Ransomware File Rollback Tool is licensed under the [MIT License](https://github.com/Bullkn0x/ransomware-file-rollback/blob/main/LICENSE).